 5. Library Advisory Committee

-One student is elected by the year three class to serve a two-year term on this committee, which reviews the functions and services of the library and makes recommendations regarding acquisitions.
+One student is elected by each class to serve on this committee, which reviews the functions and services of the library and makes recommendations regarding acquisitions.
 Students rotate off the committee upon graduation.

 6. Student Progress Committee (SPC)

 The year one class elects one student to serve a four-year term.